kevinderrane/Worldwide-GDP-Fertility-Rates-Analysis/README.md

 This was a group report as part of an assignment for the Data Visualisation module as part of the MSc in Data Analytics.

+The assignment can be seen by opening CT5100_Assignment_2.pdf

 ### Assignment details: